digabi/usb-monster/dd-curses/README.md

  3. If the failing device(s) is reported after the writing process.
 Removing sticks one by one tells you when you have removed a failed device as the device path is removed from the list if (failed) devices.

 ## Requirements

-dd, md5sum, head, python 2.7, readlink.
+dd, md5sum, head, python 2.7, readlink, python `psutil`

 Must be executed as superuser.

 Required packages:
- * Arch Linux: alsa-utils, pv, python2
+ * Arch Linux: alsa-utils, pv, python2, python2-psutil
- * Debian Jessie: coreutils, alsa-utils, pv, python2.7-minimal
+ * Debian Jessie: coreutils, alsa-utils, pv, python2.7-minimal, python-psutil

 ## Documentation specific to MEB copyers